-Kan-Kanán is an environmental project that means to turn into the new habitat of thousands of sea species, and will protect the coast from natural erosion.
-It will cover a 1.9-kilometer area parallel to the coast of Punta Brava.
-From above, this monumental reef looks like a huge serpent guarding the coast, giving it its name: Kan-Kanán, which means "The Guarding Serpent" in Mayan.
+To protect the coast from natural erosion and provide a new habitat for thousands of species, we created Kan-Kanán an artificial reef that covers a 1.9-kilometer area parallel to the coast of Punta Brava.
+It is actually longer than the Brooklyn Bridge and is considered the longest artificial reef in the world.
+Kan-Kanán, which means "The Guardian Serpent" in Mayan, gets its name from looking like a huge serpent guarding the coast when viewed from above.
 This artificial reef is made of 1,000 hollow pyramidal structures created on a concrete and micro silica base; materials and structure that make it an environmentally friendly construction that allows nutrients to attach, resulting in the regeneration of marine life.

-Ozone systems replace all chemicals needed in the laundry room, and our filtering and recycling system converts 92% of the water used into drinking water.
-Besides this, we have systems that recover up to 98% of the heat produced, so we can later use it in the washing cycles.
+In addition to our air conditioning, all of our water heating systems at our resorts are solar powered, saving even more energy.
+Plus, our ozone systems replace all chemicals needed in the laundry room, and our filtering and recycling system converts 92% of the water used into drinking water.
+We also have laundry drying systems in place that recover up to 98% of the heat produced, so we can later use it in the washing cycles.

 We are committed to doing everything possible in conserving earth’s most precious and limited resource – water.
 All of our properties in the Riviera Maya have steps in place to protect water through purification plants that reuse 85% for landscape irrigation.
 We return 15% to the environment after a very controlled treatment process.
 Our towel and sheet re-use programs encourage our eco-conscious guests to help minimize rinse cycles and conserve water.
 In addition, all rooms are equipped with energy-efficient air conditioning units, LED lighting and motion sensors that turn off all lights when no one is in the room.

 Sea Turtle Conservation Program